 This unique park is located on Green Street and is maintained by summer staff.
 The park houses several animals you can spend the whole day with.
-Or head over to the playground and picnic area, basketball hoops, or wading pool.
+Or head over to the playground and picnic area.

 Open June to August (weather permitted).
 To book group tours or a special event (birthday packages available), call 204-687-6910.